- Availability: Available now

 - Weather: Hot and very humid

-** Perfect itinerary on the inca jungle trek to delight one of the best ziplines of south america and the bird watching
+** Perfect itinerary on the Inca Jungle Trek to delight one of the best ziplines in South America and beautiful high jungle biodiversity.

 DAY 4: Aguas Calientes-Machu Picchu- Cusco